Explore Sukhothai: A Guide to Thailand’s First Kingdom

 ● Cycle Around Sukhothai

 Sukhothai is spread over a large area and is the best place to explore by bike.
-The quiet and calm ride through the rural roads with temples and monuments in the background is enough to leave you mesmerized.
+The quiet and calm ride through the rural roads with temples and monuments in the background is enough to mesmerize you.

 ● Watch the Sunset at Wat Mahathat